-Survey of American narrative and documentary motion pictures, from Edison and Lumiere to the present.
+Survey of narrative and documentary motion pictures, from Edison and Lumiere to the present.
 Course covers the historical, structural, technological, and aesthetic trends of motion pictures through the viewing and analysis of selected classic films that exemplify these trends.
+Offered alternate years.